dward2/BME547/Assignments/ECG_Analysis/README.md

 * Frequent and meaningful commits!
 * Branches should be used for specific feature implementions, bug fixes, etc.
 * Branch names should be meaningful.
-* Merge your feature branches into the master branch using Pull Requests on Git Hub.
+* Merge your feature branches into the main branch using Pull Requests on Git Hub.
   - Feature branches should be merged after passing unit tests with Travis CI.
-  - Do not delete your branches after merging them into master.
+  - Do not delete your branches after merging them into main.
 * Create an annotated tag titled `v1.0.0` or subsequent version when your assignment is completed and ready to be graded.
 * Make sure that your project has a `README.md` file that contains: